finbourne/lusid-scheduler-sdk-python-preview/sdk/docs/JobsApi.md

     page = 'page_example' # str | The pagination token to use to continue listing instruments from a previous call to list instruments.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy and filter fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) sort_by = ['sort_by_example'] # list[str] | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional) start = 56 # int | This field is obsolete, the value of this field would not be considered. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
-Defaults to 2000 if not specified (optional) filter = 'filter_example' # str | Expression to filter the result set. (optional)
+Defaults to 2000 if not specified.
+Maximum is 5000. (optional) filter = 'filter_example' # str | Expression to filter the result set. (optional)

     try: